 A: We are open all year around.
-View our climbing times.
+Click here to see our open climb sessions.

 A: We have been working really hard to ensure our cleaning, social distancing and coaching measures provide a safe environment for you and our staff.
-Some differences you may see are:
+You can expect:

-- Our instructors will be wearing face shields.
+- Our instructors will be wearing face masks.

 - All participants will need to sanitise their hands on entry and have their footwear sprayed with a disinfectant.

 Q: Am I allowed in the climbing arena if I’m not climbing?

 A: Spectators will not be allowed into the climbing area, unless called for by the climbing team